Plastic pollution fact: 12 MINUTES is average amount of time a plastic bag is used.

 That's the average amount of time a plastic bag is used.
 Yet plastic bags impact our environment—and our health—for decades.
 These products made our BAN List 2.0 as some of the world's worst plastic items from both an environmental and toxic chemicals perspective.
 Globally, one million single-use plastic bags are used every minute and only one percent of plastic bags are recycled each year.
 Many end up in our ocean where they can harm animals and the ecosystem.

 Along with other partner organizations, 5 Gyres has fought to solve this problem.
-In addition to providing scientific research and testifying about single-use plastic bags, our 2009 JUNKride tour—in which co-founders Anna Cummins and Marcus Eriksen cycled from Vancouver to Mexico to raise awareness about plastic pollution—included a call to action on a nation-wide plastic bag ban.
+In addition to providing scientific research and testifying about single-use plastic bags, our 2009 JUNKride tour—in which our co-founders Anna Cummins and Marcus Eriksen cycled from Vancouver to Mexico to raise awareness about plastic pollution—included a call to action on a nation-wide plastic bag ban.

 The thing to remember about single-use plastic bags is you can avoid them.
-It’s simple: Pledge to go #plasticfree:
+Pledge to go #plasticfree: